arangelovv/my-pdf-reader/README.md

 - **Tailwind CSS** - A utility-first CSS framework
 - **Zustand** - A small, fast and scalable state management solution
 - **Lucide Icons** - Beautiful & consistent icons
+- **Dexie.js** - A wrapper for IndexedDB that provides a better API for client-side storage

+## 💾 Data Storage

+The application uses IndexedDB through Dexie.js for client-side storage of PDF files.
+This approach:

+- Enables offline access to PDFs
+- Provides fast local storage for large files
+- Maintains data persistence between sessions
+- Allows efficient querying and management of PDF metadata

 ## 🎨 Design